 Collectors usually refer to any thick blown glass ornament with a fixed decorative cap as a kugel.

 Some of the most popular figurals with collectors are shaped like personalities or characters of yesteryear.
-For example, an Eddy Cantor ornament with chenille arms might be worth $500 or more to the right person.
-One shaped like John Bull could approach $300 in the right market.
-An example designed to resemble President Taft’s head, also sometimes described as an "Einstein Face" ornament, can be found for $100-150.
+For example, an Eddy Cantor (a comical singer and actor popular during the first half of the 20th century) ornament with chenille arms might be worth $500 or more to the right person.
+One shaped like John Bull (the personification of Great Britain that originated in cartoon form) could approach $300 in the right market.
+An example designed to resemble President William Howard Taft’s head, also sometimes described as an "Einstein Face" ornament due to its resemblance to the scientist, can be found for $100-150.

 Animals also bring in good sums.
 A rare Puss ‘n Boots glass ornament with chenille limbs could go for $800-1,000.
 A clip-on cat head ornament might fetch $300-400, while a kitten in a stocking ornament with a bright color scheme could sell for $200-300.